What makes an outdoor hydrotherapy spa in the Blue Mountains of Ontario so popular it demands a waitlist?

 Scandinavian countries are known for their wellness-infused lifestyles, emphasizing wholesomeness, healthy eating, and closeness to nature.

-Their use of baths and sauna as a mode of detoxification and relaxation is a practice that dates back thousands of years.
+Their use of baths and sauna (and hot springs) as a mode of detoxification and relaxation is a practice that dates back thousands of years.

 Wanting to understand this traditional experience, I ventured to Scandinave Spa Blue Mountain in the Blue Mountains of Collingwood, Ontario on a cold and blustery winter day.